 “I’m not getting any showings or offers, so I need a CMA to let me know what’s going on.”
 No, you don’t need a CMA.
 The market is telling you the price is too high.
 You need to reduce your price.

 “We need to offer an agent bonus to get agents to show our house more.”
 No you don’t.
-Agent’s don’t search for houses based on commissions or bonuses paid, but they may rule out your listing if they notice you are offering less than 3%.
+Agents don’t search for houses based on commissions or bonuses paid, but they may rule your listing out if they notice you are offering less than 3%.
 If they do come across a listing with a bonus or commission over 3%, it’s after they already set up the showing.
-Take the bonus off the price of the house and you will get better results.
+Take the amount of the bonus off the price of the house instead and you will get better results.

 “We need to have a broker open house or need to be on the broker new listing tour.”
 No you don’t.
 Agents who go to those things have too much time on their hands and not enough buyers.
 Busy agents with buyers use the MLS to select houses.